The Accademia Gallery in Florence

-The Galleria's origins trace back to 1784, when the Grand Duke of Tuscany, Pietro Leopoldo, restructured the Academy of Arts of Design in Florence, which had been established in 1563 by Cosimo I de' Medici, into what is now known as the Academy of Fine Arts.
+The Accademia Gallery dates back to 1784 when the Grand Duke of Tuscany, Pietro Leopoldo, reorganized the Academy of Arts of Design in Florence that Cosimo I de' Medici had set up in 1563; it became part of his fine arts academy.

-This newly formed institution took residence in the fourteenth-century Hospital of San Matteo as well as the convent of San Niccolò di Cafaggio.
+It moved into these two places: the fourteenth-century Hospital of San Matteo and the convent from San Niccolò di Cafaggio.

-The museum's collection expanded following the dissolution of churches and convents mandated by Pietro Leopoldo in 1786 and later by Napoleon Bonaparte in 1810.
-Nonetheless, a pivotal moment in the museum's history occurred in August 1873, when Michelangelo’s David was relocated from Piazza della Signoria.
-This iconic sculpture spent nine years encased in a wooden box, awaiting the completion of the Tribune, designed by architect Emilio De Fabris, to accommodate it.
+The collection of the museum grew after the dissolution of churches and convents that was mandated by Pietro Leopoldo in 1786 and later by Napoleon Bonaparte in 1810.
+But, a crucial moment in the museum's past happened in August 1873 when Michelangelo’s David was moved from Piazza della Signoria.
+This famous sculpture spent nine years inside a wooden box, waiting for the completion of the Tribune, created by architect Emilio De Fabris, to house it.

-The Galleria dell’Accademia di Firenze boasts some of the world's most significant collections of painting and sculpture, featuring works by Michelangelo, including his famous statue of David, along with a rich array of early Italian paintings.
+The Galleria dell’Accademia di Firenze has some of the world’s greatest collections of painting and sculpture, including works by Michelangelo and his statue of David, all accompanied by early Italian paintings of great wealth.

-Equally noteworthy is the collection of plaster casts and models created by Lorenzo Bartolini and his pupil Luigi Pampaloni, housed in the Gipsoteca within the grand Salone dell’Ottocento.
+Plaster casts and models made by Lorenzo Bartolini and his student Luigi Pampaloni are also important, kept in Gipsoteca within grand Salone dell’Ottocento.

-Additionally, the museum showcases musical instruments that once belonged to the grand dukes of Tuscany, Medici and Lorraine, the majority of which were part of the collection from the Conservatorio Luigi Cherubini in Florence.
+Also, the museum shows musical instruments that used to belong to the great dukes of Tuscany Medici and Lorraine mostly came from a group at the Conservatorio Luigi Cherubini in Florence.

 The collection of gold ground paintings in the Galleria dell’Accademia di Firenze, going back to the 13th up to the early 15th century, is very important because it contains masterpieces by major Florentine artists of that time.
 Among others are Master of the Magdalene, Giotto, Master of St. Cecilia, Bernardo Daddi, Taddeo Gaddi, Andrea Orcagna Nardo di Cione Giovanni da Milano Agnolo Gaddi.